turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ### Cloning the Near NFT repo

 In this tutorial we'll modify Near's NFT example code from the Near repository on Github.
-On Unix, run these commands to clone that repo and install its requirements:
+On Unix, run these commands in the `bash` shell to clone that repo and install its requirements:

 ```
 git clone https://github.com/near-examples/NFT